shriniwas-devops/Automation_with_jenkins_terraform_docker_k8s/README.md

 }
 ```

-<h2> Clone Repo: This stage clones the source code from a GitHub repository.
+`Clone Repo` : This stage clones the source code from a GitHub repository.

-Install_Docker: This stage checks if Docker is installed and installs it if it is not already installed.
+`Install_Docker` : This stage checks if Docker is installed and installs it if it is not already installed.
 If Docker is already installed, the stage skips the installation.

-Build Image: This stage builds a Docker image using the source code and Dockerfile in the cloned repository.
+`Build Image` : This stage builds a Docker image using the source code and Dockerfile in the cloned repository.

-Run Container: This stage runs a Docker container from the image built in the previous stage.
+`Run Container` : This stage runs a Docker container from the image built in the previous stage.

-Push Image: This stage logs into Docker Hub using a set of credentials, and pushes the newly built Docker image to the Docker Hub registry.
+`Push Image` : This stage logs into Docker Hub using a set of credentials, and pushes the newly built Docker image to the Docker Hub registry.

-Deploy to K8s Server: This stage deploys the newly built Docker image to a Kubernetes cluster.
+`Deploy to K8s Server` : This stage deploys the newly built Docker image to a Kubernetes cluster.
 This stage is executed on a Kubernetes agent, which is specified using the label attribute in the agent block.

-Overall, the pipeline automates the entire process of building and deploying a Docker image to a Kubernetes cluster, enabling continuous integration and deployment of applications. </h2>
+Overall, the pipeline automates the entire process of building and deploying a Docker image to a Kubernetes cluster, enabling continuous integration and deployment of applications.